 A portrait mid-process

-This poem obtained through the intuitive process of accessing Deep Self affirms the value of the 'Self Centered' approach:
+This poem obtained through the intuitive process of accessing Higher Self affirms the value of the 'Self Centered' approach:

 I stood at the edge of my mindJAL, 10-13-98

 Each with its ruler lay,

 Seemingly at the center of it all.